GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 |       2  |    4GB     |   40GB            |  64 Bit        |

-When installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with **at least 8GB of RAM**.
+A few additional notes about system requirements:

-!!!
-Warning
+- When installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with at least 8GB of RAM.

-    Gluu must be deployed on a server or VM with a static IP Address.
-The static IP address should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.
+- Gluu must be deployed on a server or VM with a **static IP Address**.
+The IP should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.

 ## Supported Operating Systems
 Deploy Gluu on a server or VM with one of the following supported operating systems: